 As for materials, use items you already have in-house.
 No need to run to the store.
 This is what can make the scavenger hunt more challenging…after all it is a scavenger hunt!
 For instance, for Larry’s flying vessel I just found some yarn, balloons, a plastic cup, a piece of fabric, foil, and threw in some other things from my junk drawer.
 Who knows what kids will come up with!

-All you need to do is draw a map and set-up the course.
+All you need to do is draw a map and set up the course.
 This usually takes about 30-minutes.
 I personally had a lot of fun doing this.
 It brought me back to my childhood fun.
-To make it more interesting, I allowed a phone to be present for the kids to shoot video and for taking pictures.
+To make it more interesting, I allowed a phone to be present for the kids to shoot videos and for taking pictures.
 They enjoyed this part especially making the trick shot video.
 I simply downloaded an app called Clips.
 My son actually had to show me how to work it, in other words, it’s easy to figure out.

 Scavenger hunt example